Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/proposal.md

 ## Engineering Solution

-We are building an **affordable** and **scalable** solar-charged battery powered light source for domestic use to replace Kerosene lamps.
+We are building an **affordable** and **scalable** solar charged battery powered light source for domestic use to replace Kerosene lamps.

-A prototype board has already been designed and built by our supervisor, Noam, and the aim of our project is to further develop the product.
+A prototype board has already been designed and built by our supervisor, Noam.
+The aim of our project is to further develop and improve the product.

 - Current Issues:
     - Exposed electronics
       - Current exposed electronics are more susceptible to dust and damage, decreasing expected lifespan of the product
-    - Inefficient LEDs
+    - Inefficient and costly LEDs
-      - Currently 3 Red, Orange, Green LEDs to display battery level
+      - Currently 3 Red, Orange, Green LEDs to display battery level.
+Would be cheaper to have just a single RGB LED.
     - Harsh, undiffused light
       - Very bright to look at, risk of damaging the eyes
     - Needs a discrete boost to replace IC